zubzet/framework/docs/guides/library.md

 ## How to use Permissions in a View
 Checking permissions directly in a view can be very useful for controlling the visibility of specific elements based on the user's access level.

-In this example, we will check if the user has the `library.edit` permission.
-If they do, they will see a button to edit a book.
+In this example, we will check if the user has the `library.delete` permission.
+If they do, they will see a button to delete a book.
 Otherwise, a message saying "No permissions" will be displayed.

 ```php
 <?php return ["body" => function ($opt) { ?>